evatix/golang-go-design-patterns/design-patterns/03. behavioural-patterns/01. strategy-pattern-go/readme.md

 3. Where we are running from the go code, we must have a main package
 4. We cannot have same name package twice
 5. We cannot have multiple main packages
-6. Each package can have multiple go file and it doesn't have any other restriction
+6. Each package can have multiple go file, and it doesn't have any other restriction

 ## Diagrams